Some of my work is giving back to my community.

 So off I went to find these huge objects.
 Some were difficult to locate, obscured by forest growth, blocked by fencing, or in areas that are now closed to the public.
 Eventually, I found them all.

-I wrote up the conditions of each and a plan for conservation and on-going maintenance.
+I created a conditions report and a plan for conservation and on-going maintenance.
 The goal is not to bring them back to their original condition but rather to delay the natural deterioration for as long as possible.
 Each sculpture is prioritized according to their need - from most at-risk to least.

-The first priority is to move those that are too close to a roadway, or in a location susceptible to vandalism or graffiti, or in areas that are now inaccessible to the public.
-The second priority is to fill cracks since the freeze/thaw cycle of Vermont weather will do the most damage - each year those cracks will get wider and longer.
-The third most important priority is to create a foundation for those that don’t have one.
+The first priority is to move those that are too close to a roadway, or in a location susceptible to vandalism, or in areas that are now inaccessible to the public.
+The second priority is to fill cracks since the freeze/thaw cycle of Vermont weather will do the most damage - each year those cracks get a bit wider and longer.
+The third priority is to create a foundation for those that don’t have one.
 Other needs can wait if necessary, such as chip repair, coating and covering exposed rebar, removing graffiti, signage, and cleaning off moss, dirt, and mold.

-Then a miracle happened!
+Then a pleasant surprise!!
 The Vermont Agency of Transportation (VTrans), our state highway department, got wind of our efforts and offered to help.
 So, we are now working with VTrans to move and create foundations for those that need it which we hope begins this fall.

 The plan is to move some of the sculptures to high-use rest areas to eliminate the risk of vandalism and so that visitors can walk around them.
 Others will have their current areas cleaned and improved.

-Grant applications will be submitted this fall with awards announced in the spring of 2020.
-If we're lucky and all goes as planned, the rest of the work will be completed next year including exciting interpretive programs at our rest stops and welcome centers and websites!
+Grant applications will be submitted in the fall of 2020 with award announcements in the spring of 2021.
+If we're lucky and all goes as planned, all the work will be completed by the end of 2022, including exciting interpretive programs at our rest stops, welcome centers, and websites.

 We’re keeping our fingers crossed!
 These 16 sculptures are an important piece of Vermont history.
 They hold a unique place in contemporary art as the largest sculpture park in the world.
 They are works of significance and value that must not be neglected.

-Update: August 2019: The niece of one of the artists, Erich Reischke, just contacted me!
-She read this article and is coming to visit Vermont this fall and would like to see her uncle's artwork.
+The niece of one of the artists, Erich Reischke, just contacted me!
+She read this article and is coming to visit Vermont this fall with her sister and would like to see their uncle's artwork.
 Very cool!
-And one of my clients, the Office of Cultural Heritage of our US State Dept, has offered to review our grant proposals and conservation plans.
-They are a small team of incredibly talented art conservators who travel the world repairing the vast collection of art in our embassies and ambassador residences abroad.
-They are a wonderful group of people and I'm thrilled over their generous offer of their valuable time on this project!
+And one of my clients, the Office of Cultural Heritage (CH) of our US State Dept, has offered to review our conservation plans.
+CH is a small team of incredibly talented art conservators who travel the world repairing the vast collection of art in our embassies and ambassador residences abroad.
+They are a wonderful group of people and I'm thrilled to be working with them on this project!

 As one of the members of our group recently remarked, there seems to be a lot of positive energy gathering around this project.
 The stars are aligned!
 I'll keep you posted.